jdpolakoff/sampleteach/readme2.md

 ## Overview
 1. Review of Objects
-2. Intro to Classes in JS
-3. Classes in ES6
+2. Classes in ES6
-4. Inheritance
+3. Inheritance

 ### 1. Review of Objects in JS (3 minutes)